 Gaming has always been a huge part of Liam’s world, having grown up on games like Majora’s Mask, the Oddworld series and World of Warcraft, which allowed him to explore extensive, immersive universes alongside an enthusiastic gaming community.
-Securing a job with Media Molecule, immediately after studying Computer Science at university, is testament to Liam’s dedication to programming and he has advanced to Senior Principal Programmer after just 5 years in the company.
+Securing a job with Media Molecule immediately after studying Computer Science at university is testament to Liam’s dedication to programming.
+He has advanced to Senior Principal Programmer after just 5 years in the company.

 As a programmer on Dreams, he has been gratified to see it reach a diverse audience, thanks in part to the tools and systems that he designed and implemented, helping to make it more accessible in terms of creating games, art, music and animation.